British Virgin Islands

 Bienvenue à Kasbah Tamadot

 Eve Branson Foundation

-We work closely alongside Virgin Unite (the Virgin Group's non-profit foundation) to support The Eve Branson Foundation, which aims to improve living standards in the Berber communities surrounding Kasbah Tamadot.
-This effort is spearheaded by Eve Branson, known to us as Richard's mum!
+We work closely alongside Virgin Unite (the Virgin Group's non-profit foundation) to support The Eve Branson Foundation, which aims to improve living standards in the Amazigh (Berber) communities surrounding Kasbah Tamadot.
+This effort is spearheaded by Eve Branson, known to us as Richard's mum.

 You can purchase a selection of these handmade items in the Eve Branson Foundation Shop, located just next to Kasbah Tamadot.
 At least 40% of the purchase price goes directly to the artisans, and the remaining amount goes directly back to fund further projects.

 During your stay at Kasbah Tamadot, we can arrange a visit for you to see firsthand some of the traditional techniques being used at the centres.